ETS-Android5/MusicPlayer/README.md

-This is a Music Player application, mainly building it for learing purposes in Android Studios.
+This is a Music Player application, mainly building it for learning purposes in Android Studios.
 - Language: Java

 Features: